| Items | Firefighting | Stablising | Preventing | Optimising | Excellence |

 • Data velocity is slow and information is out of date.

-• Some data processing is automated and less dependent on user interaction.
+| The CMMS or partial EAMS has improved data velocity: • Some data processing is automated and less dependent on user interaction.

 • A data processing procedure is in place.